 To choose some other examples of attractions to visit during your stay at Pitlochry, the Hermitage Woodland Park contains numerous native and exotic trees of awe inspiring height - the path through these leads to Ossian's Hall, a folly built by the 2nd Duke of Atholl's nephew.
 Here one can view the River Brann and the roaring waterfall below - a spectacular sight.

 The tranquil Loch of the Lowes Observatory with its nesting Osprey, offers a contrast to towering Schiehallion and Ben Lawyers, Perthshires highest mountain at 3984 feet.

 Rannoch Station, at the west end of Loch Rannoch is as far west as one can drive, and gives magnificent views over the wild Rannoch Moor to Glencoe and the Grampian Mountains.
 From here you can take the train for a day trip to Fort William and the West Coast fishing port of Mallaig.

 Just a mile or so north of Blair Castle, the Falls of Bruar provides a spectacular setting for a romantic walk along well-maintained paths to view the fine waterfalls.
 On a more prosaic footing, The House of Bruar at the same site, is a new concept in shopping in the area.
-There is a Food Hall, Cashmere Shop, Golf Shop, and Garden Shop, earning it the accolade of the 'Harrods of the North'.
+There is a Food Hall, Cashmere Shop, Golf Shop, and Garden Shop, earning it the modest accolade of the 'Harrods of the North'.

-Highland Perthshire is the perfect place to take a fresh look at Scotland's past and to discover what's best of its present.
+Highland Perthshire is arguably the perfect place to take a fresh look at Scotland's past and to discover what's best of its present.
 So, however you choose to spend your time here, we hope that you will go home laden with wonderful memories, and filled with plans for your next visit to Pitlochry and Perthshire.